 The decision was made to integrate FedEx, UPS and DHL delivery services through the API.
-However, in the process, it turned out that such integration was rather problematic and, at the same time, the query processing speed was too low and slowed the work down.
-It was also necessary to have pre-calculated data on the costs of shipping goods in order to get better results from local SEO.
+However, in the process, it turned out that such integration was somewhat problematic and, at the same time, the query processing speed was too low and slowed the work down.
+It was also necessary to have pre-calculated data on the costs of shipping goods to get better results from local SEO.

 Various payment options are accommodated by the function of generating invoice templates that can be sent by email or printed via a printer.
 These templates automatically fill in the data already provided by users during the checkout.

 PayPal was chosen as a payment gateway most popular and familiar to our target customers.
 PayPal service perfectly meets all the criteria for order prepayment.